Curvature Invariants for Lorentzian Traversable Wormholes: Thin-Shell Schwarzschild Wormhole

-The fourteen curvature invariants were computed for the Schwarzschild wormhole using Wolfram Mathematica\textsuperscript{\textregistered} and are recorded in \eqref{eq:B.9} through \eqref{eq:B.11}.
-The mass and radius of the throat are normalized to $M=1$ and $a=\frac{3}{2}$ as required by the Einstein equations and equation of state in \cite{6}.
-All curvature invariants vanish with the exceptions of $I_1$ and $I_3$.
-(Like the MT invariants the zero valued invariants appear identical to Figure $1$.)
-The Wronskian of $I_1$ and $I_3$ are found to be non-zero, making the two linearly independent.
-The real portions of $I_1$ and $I_3$ are plotted in Figure $3$.\\
+The four curvature invariants were computed for the Schwarzschild wormhole using Wolfram Mathematica\textsuperscript{\textregistered} and are recorded in \eqref{eq:B.5} and \eqref{eq:B.6}.
+The mass and radius of the throat are normalized to $M=1$ and $a=\frac{3}{2}$.
+All curvature invariants vanish with the exception of $w_2$.
+The $w_2$ invariant is broken into two main portions.
+The first part is $\frac{-12M^3}{r^9}$, which equals the $w_2$ invariant from the Schwarzschild black hole line element.
+The remaining portions of the function are all proportional to different powers of $\delta\left(r-a\right)$.
+This portion is of interest as it is on the throat between the hypersurfaces. \\

-The plots of $I_1$ and $I_3$ each have one divergence and a discontinuity.
+The only nonzero invariant, $w_2$ is plotted in Figure $2$.
+Its plot has one divergence and one discontinuity.
 The divergence occurs at $r=0$, which is outside the manifold of $\Omega_{1,2}$.
-By the same argument for the apparent MT divergence, the first Schwarzschild divergence would not impede the traversal of the wormhole.
-The discontinuity occurs at $r=a=\frac{3M}{2}$, which is located at the position where the horizons are connected by Schwarzschild wormholes.
-In these invariants, it is represented by a discontinuous jump from $I_1(r)=I_3(r)=0$ to
+By the same argument for the apparent MT divergence, the first Schwarzschild divergence would not impede the traversability of the wormhole.
+The discontinuity occurs at $r=a=\frac{3M}{2}$ and is located at the throat where the horizons are connected by the Schwarzschild wormholes.
+In these invariants, it is represented by a discontinuous jump to the value in \eqref{eq:B.7}.
+Since the invariants at the horizon are inversely proportional to $a^{-14}$, the tidal forces on a traveler is benign at the horizon, and the Thin-Shell Schwarzschild wormhole would be traversable. \\